elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/06-environments.markdown

 ## Environments

-We will have 3 different enivronments in our application:
+We will have 3 different environments in our application:

 * :dev default environment
 * :test test environment